 My new projects

-The death and life of Lucy Westenra is a dual timeline historical novel: modern day and late Victorian.
+The Death & Life of Lucy Westenra is a dual timeline historical novel: modern day and late Victorian.
 It is a feminist retelling of Dracula from the perspective of Lucy Westenra.

 It concerns the restrictive choices women faced in the Victorian era, and how the stories of women can be manipulated and erased.

-In 1832, Kezia Peppercorn became the death searcher at St Augustine, Watling Street.
-This will be her story.
+In 1832, Kezia Peppercorn became the last death searcher at St Augustine, Watling Street.
+This is her story.